Maximal steady-state entanglement in autonomous quantum thermal machines: Introduction

-In this Letter, we provide an answer to this question by constructing a thermal machine that can generate any two-qubit pure entangled state, including the maximally entangled state, using only minimal autonomous resources.
-The machine exploits a chemical potential bias between two fermionic reservoirs, and involves three qubits subject to Coulomb repulsion and pairwise flip-flop interaction.
+In this work, we identify the minimal thermal machine for generating any pure entangled state between the degrees of freedom of two physically separated qubits, using only time-independent, i.e.~autonomous, resources.
+The machine exploits a chemical potential bias between two fermionic reservoirs at equilibrium, and involves three qubits subject to Coulomb repulsion and pairwise flip-flop interaction.
 Our machine, illustrated in Figure~\ref{fig:setup}(a), thus uses the third qubit as a mediator for entanglement generation.
-Furthermore, to showcase the relevance of the machine's performance beyond the ideal regime of operation, we investigate the robustness of the steady-state entanglement.
-We find that nearly maximally entangled states can be generated at reasonable Coulomb forces and potential biases, and that the time of convergence to the steady-state is relevant to modern quantum technologies, specifically it is of the order of microseconds.
-Subsequently, motivated by conceptual interest, we go further and investigate whether multi-qubit states with maximal entanglement can also be autonomously generated.
-For this, we insist on not employing complex many-body Hamiltonians, but only time-independent two-body Hamiltonians.
-We identify a generalisation of our machine architecture, which features $2n-1$ qubits with a number of two-body interactions that scales linearly in $n$, and prove that a chemical potential bias can be exploited to render $n$ of these qubits in a W-type steady-state.
+Furthermore, we show that the machine performs well beyond the ideal regime of operation; reasonable Coulomb forces and potential biases, small detunings, and coupling strength variations all lead to nearly-maximal steady-state entanglement.
+Motivated by this, we investigate the conceptually deeper question of whether autonomous machines based only on two-body Hamiltonians are able to generate maximal entanglement between \textit{any} number of qubits.
+We answer this in the positive by identifying a generalisation of our machine, which features $2n-1$ qubits, and prove that it can render $n$ of these qubits in a W-type steady-state.